Marli1741/Supplychain/README.md

 ### 1. Core Blockchain Logic & Security
 * **Strict Role-Based Access Control (RBAC):** Cryptographically enforces supply chain roles.
 The smart contract actively checks the MetaMask wallet address and blocks execution if the user isn't officially registered by the Admin for that specific job (e.g., a Manufacturer cannot execute a Distributor's function).
-* **Chronological State Machine:** Built a rigid tracking pipeline (`Init -> RMS -> Manufacture -> Distribute -> Retail -> Sold`).
+* **Chronological State Machine:** Built a rigid tracking pipeline (`Admin -> RMS -> Manufacture -> Distribute -> Retail -> Sold`).
 Transactions attempting to skip steps or execute out of order are automatically reverted by the Smart Contract.

 ### 2. Hybrid Hardware Integration
 * **Live Device Geolocation:** Integrates with physical hardware (`navigator.geolocation`) to pull real-world Latitude and Longitude coordinates during supply chain handoffs.
-* **On-Chain GPS Anchoring:** Physical coordinates are permanently burned into the Ethereum blockchain ledger at every stage of the supply chain.
 * **Dynamic Live Mapping:** The tracking page reads on-chain coordinates and dynamically generates a clickable link that drops a pin directly onto Google Maps.

 ### 3. Gas-Optimized Frontend Engineering